 How often are the General Membership Meetings?

-Please contact our Membership Coordinator for available dates and times at 503-592-0775 or email@example.com.
+Please contact our Membership Coordinator for more information about enrollment at email@example.com.

 Mt.
 Tabor Preschool values diversity and does not discriminate on the basis of race,

 color, socioeconomic status, family structure, disability, or national and/or ethnic origin.